AndrewRBader/challenge12_fintech/report-template.md

 The variables we were trying to predict were loan status.
 We were looking at healthy loans and risky loans classified as '0' and '1'

 * Describe the stages of the machine learning process you went through as part of this analysis.
+The general stages of the machine learning process we employed include:
+1) read the respective ldata from the csv file (or other data source)

+2) separating the data into labels and features
+  - the features being the variables to be predicted and y being the independent variable/labels

+3) Checking the balance of the labels variable by using the variable count function

+4) splitting the data into training and testing datasets via the train_test_split function
+  - this involves splitting the data into X_train, X_test, y_train, and y_test variable assignments

+5) Creating the regression model for modeling and further predictions
+  - here we set up an instance of the model with a random state for seeding
+  - we then fit the model
+  - we then perform the prediction

+6) We evaluate the performance of the model
+  - this is with a confusion matrix and classification report in our case

 * Briefly touch on any methods you used (e.g., `LogisticRegression`, or any resampling method).